aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - services seem to be strongly **decoupled** from each other;
 - services appear to support **independence of development and deployment**.

+#### SERVICE ARCHITECTURE?

+Is using services, by their nature, an architecture?
+No.
+The architecture of a system is defined by boundaries that separate high-level policies from low-level detail and follow the Dependency Rule.
+Splitting the app into services is like splitting into functions, and this is not necessarily architecturally significant.

+Services are, after all, are function calls across process and / or platform boundaries.